 An analysis of six Oregon school districts’ data from the 2011/12 school year, conducted by REL Northwest, shows that minority students are more likely to be suspended or expelled than their White peers.
 Suspension and Expulsion Patterns in Six Oregon School Districts —the first-ever Oregon study

 Large numbers of students enter college academically underprepared, especially when it comes to mathematics.
 According to national data on a 2003 cohort of students that was tracked to 2009, 60 percent of students who attended a public, two-year college took a developmental math course, which is a

 The Civil Rights Movement, past and present, loomed large at the spring Oregon Leadership Network (OLN) Spring Leadership Institute where more than 250 education leaders from across the state participated in plenary and breakout sessions focused on bringing equity to Oregon’s classrooms.
 The event

 What you should know about evaluating, monitoring, and continually improving educator evaluation and support systems A REL Northwest Webinar May 28, 2014—11:30 a.m.–12:30 p.m.
-(PST) A recording and resources from this webinar are available on the REL Northwest site.
-Educator effectiveness
+(PST) Educator effectiveness remains a national priority in the wake of Race to the Top and No Child Left Behind

 AmeriCorps VISTA members who enroll in free online courses administered through Education Northwest will continue receiving college credit through 2017 after the two core courses on grant writing/fundraising and volunteer mobilization were recently reaccredited by the American Council on Education.